• Skip to primary navigation

 Irish nachos are classic bar fare that replaces tortilla chips with thinly sliced potatoes!
 You can add all your favorite nacho toppings and customize it to your liking.

-Irish Nachos (Tasty Pub Food Appetizer!)
+Irish Nachos (Classic Pub Food Appetizer)

 Check out this recipe

-Irish nachos in cast iron skillet.
+Wide image of Irish nachos in a cast iron pan.

 4. Irish Boxty